 - You want the credibility of a registered company with suppliers and customers.

-- You're thinking about bringing in a co-owner, raising finance, or eventually selling the business.
+- You're thinking about bringing in a co-owner, raising finance, or eventually selling the business (and if you run more than one venture, it may be worth learning how to set up a holding company in the UK).

 A useful rule of thumb: once profits are comfortably and reliably above the higher-rate threshold of £50,271 (gov.uk), and the non-tax reasons stack up too, incorporation is usually worth a proper look.
 Below that, the admin often cancels out the saving.